simple-restricted-token/reference-implementation/README.md

 * `master` — \<circleci badge> \<codecoverage badge>

 ## Status
-An `ERC-XXX` token is an `ERC-20` compatible token that provides a standardized interface for issuing tokens with transfer restrictions.
+An `ERC-XXX` token is an `ERC-20` compatible token that posits a standardized interface for issuing tokens with transfer restrictions.

 ## Development
 Clone the repository